-Subject to Cabinet approval, residents can have a final say on the Local Plan from 23 July to 17 September 2026.
-This engagement period is formally known as the ‘Regulation 19 Publication’.
+You can have a final say on the Local Plan from 23 July to 17 September 2026 as part of the ‘Regulation 19 Publication’.

-At this stage, the public cannot suggest new development options.
-Instead, their comments must focus on whether the new Local Plan is compliant with the relevant legislation and if it is ‘sound’, in other words based on evidence, meets future need, is deliverable and promotes sustainable development.
+As part of the ‘Regulation 19 Publication’, you cannot suggest new development options.
+Instead, your comments must focus on whether the new Local Plan is compliant with the relevant national planing legislation and if it is ‘sound’, in other words based on evidence, meets future need, is deliverable and promotes sustainable development.

 View the Local Plan Timetable.